The complete guide to Apple Search Ads

 As a result, Apple Search Ads Basic is full of disadvantages for any iOS app developer or marketer.

 Firstly, the ads could bring in an audience that is not in line with your target market.
-Remember, Apple makes the optimization decisions.
-They’ll show the ads to users they think will download your app while trying to get you the best ROAS (return on ad sales).
+Remember, Apple makes the optimization decisions, and you can't adjust campaigns.
+They'll show the ads to users they think will download your app while trying to get you the best ROAS (return on ad sales).
 Often, this strategy ends up gathering low-quality users who are less likely to spend or engage in your app.

 Secondly, transparency is a huge issue.
 You cannot know how Apple is optimizing your campaign, and you are left powerless to make any changes.
 For example, you won't be able to pause your app ads on the weekends or during holidays due to low activity within your app's niche.

-Altogether you may not get the best results with Apple Search Ads Basic.
-I’d recommend veering more towards Apple Search Ads Advanced, an undoubtedly powerful mobile advertising channel.
+Altogether, you may not get the best results with Apple Search Ads Basic.
+Therefore, if you are aiming to get the best out of your ads, try out Apple Search Ads Advanced, an undoubtedly powerful mobile advertising channel.

 What is Apple Search Ads Advanced?

-Unlike the Basic system, Apple Search Ads Advanced leaves you in total control of your entire app advertising campaign.
+Unlike the Basic campaigns, Apple Search Ads Advanced leaves you in total control of your entire app advertising campaign.
 The biggest difference is that with Advanced, you can determine not only your target audience but also your target keywords.
+And even though Apple Advanced campaigns have more advantages than disadvantages, let's have a look at both.

 Disadvantages of Apple Search Ads Advanced